 The South African law in terms of the Illicit Drug(s) and Trafficking Act 140, of 1992, prohibits the possession and dealing of cannabis in its entirety inside our borders.
 Many citizens of the Dagga Culture have historically been prosecuted in line with this act, with hefty punitive measures regularly instated, including imprisonment, whether for religious, recreational or medicinal use.
 In light of this law continuously being enforced, it is noteworthy to realise that the superseding power of the constitution of South Africa is above that of the prohibition law.
 The contestation of this potentially unconstitutional law can be approached from various angles, which includes the right to life through cancer treatment and prevention, the right to religious freedom and belief, and the right to freedom of expression and association.

 The majority of the registered political parties in South Africa, through their individual policies, honour the Constitution of this country, as well as the directly contrasting Cannabis prohibition law.
 This creates a conundrum as it suggests that most party political organisations, including the state as a whole, supports a potentially unconstitutional law.
-This unconstitutionality is currently being tested by various individuals, although most remarkably by two entities worth mentioning.
+To add to the Oriani-Ambrosini list of proponents for the legalisation of dagga as a medical treatment, its unconstitutionality is also currently being tested by various individuals, although most remarkably by two entities worth mentioning.
 After their arrest during August of 2010, the famous Dagga Couple have undertaken the daunting task of taking on the state in this constitutional battle, which is raging on to this day.
 Another noteworthy case was brought to the courts by mostly members of Iqela Lentsango: The Dagga Party of South Africa, in the Cape Town High Court during March 2012.
 Both these cases are protracted and on-going and clearly highlight the unconstitutionality of the Cannabis prohibition laws in South Africa.

 Both these entities and their supporters have taken it upon themselves to contest the continued enforcement of contrasting legislation, to the benefit of all South Africans.
 The international prohibition campaign, with its legacy originating